 What D-Day and Your Career Have in Common

 Perhaps your plan was to retire from the company you worked at for years, but they decided to downsize or merge your division five years earlier than your planned retirement.
 Or perhaps your plan was to have more leisure time, but you’ve now realized one can only play so much golf and go on so many relaxing cruises.
 Like those troops on the beach, you have to scrap the plan that isn’t working and come up with another strategy.

-• $864B: amount generated by the U.S. gig economy in 2018 (SIA - Staffing Industry Analysts)
+• $864B: Amount generated by the U.S. gig economy in 2018 (SIA - Staffing Industry Analysts)

-• $2.7T: projected worldwide gig economy in 2025 (Wharton School of Business)
+$2.7T: The projected size of the worldwide gig economy by 2025 (Wharton School of Business)

-• $330B: U.S. Serviceable Addressable Market (SAM) for independent workers making over $100K/year in 2018 (MBO Partners)
+$330B: U.S. Serviceable Addressable Market (SAM) for independent workers earning over $100K/year in 2018 (MBO Partners)

+What D-Day and Your Career Have in Common